-It’s common to use a Colombia notary for many documents used for visas, apartment rentals, property purchases, marriages and divorces.
-We provide guide to Colombia notaries in Medellín and Colombia, updated for 2021.
+It’s common to use a Colombia notary for a variety of legal documents, including those required for visas, apartment rentals, property purchases, marriages, and divorces.

 Finding a Colombia Notary in Medellín

 Here is a complete list of Medellín notaries.
 Note that each notary office can have different hours.
 Some are open during lunch, while others aren’t.
 And a few notaries are open on Saturday.
-Also, these notary offices are best to call, as emails for these notary offices found on the Internet typically won’t work.
+It’s usually best to call ahead, as email communication with Colombian notaries is often unreliable.

 The cost of Colombia notary services varies depending on the service.
-Here is a partial list of current costs at a notary in Medellín for 2021:
+Here is a partial list of current costs at a notary in Medellín:

 The cost of civil marriage in Colombia at a notary, including everything related to a escritura pública, costs approximately 120,000 to 180,000 pesos and can cost more if a translator is needed.